anoopkcn/obsidian-reference-map/README.md

 ### Reference Map Graph
 ![ORM-graph-demo](./images/orm-graph-demo.png)
-Open command palatte and run `Reference Map: Open Literature Graph` to open the graph view.
+Open command palette and run `Reference Map: Open Literature Graph` to open the graph view.
 Reveal connection between the entries.
-Size of each node indicating the citations it received, Click on a node to show the details on top of the graph, hover to show the title. pan to zoom in/out (you can also use node right click to zoom in/out)
+Size of each node indicating the citations it received

+- Click on a node to show the details on top of the graph
+- Hover to show the title.
+- Pan to zoom in/out (you can also use node right click to zoom in/out)
+- Drag to move the graph
+- Drag a node to move it around and fix it in place

 ## Configuration